 SHARK FACT

 While the teeth of most other animals are firmly rooted directly into the jaw, shark teeth are held in place by special connective tissue in the “gums” and are lost continuously throughout a shark’s life.
-Most sharks have around 50 tooth positions, with 5-15 rows of teeth growing in each one.
+Most sharks have around 50 tooth positions, with 5-15 rows (or files) of teeth growing in each one.
 These rows operate like a conveyor belt: as one tooth is lost or damaged, a new one moves forward to take its place.
 Some sharks can go through 35,000 or more teeth in a lifetime.
 That’s part of the reason you find so many of them while fossil hunting!

 Sand Tiger